Great, let’s get started

 • Small, medium and large businesses

-Accuro’s plans primarily include hospital and surgery cover.
+Accuro’s health insurance plans primarily include hospital and surgery cover.
 Everyday costs like dental plans and GP consultations can be included as add-ons.

 • SmartCare, which covers general and oral surgery, major diagnostic procedures and private hospital admission